Ronnie Apteker: Film production

 Since 2000, Apteker has been one of the leading independent film producers in South Africa.
 His films include Material, Tell Me Sweet Something and Cold Harbour.
-Etc. etc. Despite critical and popular acclaim within South Africa, some of the films have failed to find the wider international acclaim that many feel they deserve.
+Etc. etc. Despite critical and popular acclaim within South Africa, some of the films have failed to find wider international acclaim.
 Apteker's involvement in the South African comedy club scene has led to several comedians appearing in his films, most notably Riaad Moosa, Joey Rasdien and Vincent Ebrahim from the BBC's The Kumars at No. 42 who appeared in the film Material.